bladeours/GitHub-rest-api/README.md

 ## General Info
 This is Allegro recruitment assignment.
-I am very excited to participate in this because I would love work in the biggest ecommerce company in Poland.
+I am very excited to participate in it because I would love work in the biggest ecommerce company in Poland.
 This API allows you to get information about user such as login, name, bio, all languages and number of bytes for each.
 It also allows you to get list of all repositories for